Offline Equilibrium Finding: Experiments

 \subsection{Experimental Setting}

-OpenSpiel~\footnote{\url{https://github.com/deepmind/open_spiel}} is a collection of environments and algorithms for research in general reinforcement learning and search/planning in games \cite{lanctot2019openspiel}.
+OpenSpiel\footnote{\url{https://github.com/deepmind/open_spiel}} is an extensive collection of environments and algorithms for research in general reinforcement learning and search/planning in games \cite{lanctot2019openspiel}.
 It is widely accepted and implements many different games.
-We use it as our experimental platform and select several poker games as experimental domains.
-We opt for Kuhn poker, Leduc poker, Phantom Tic-Tac-Toe, and Liar's Dice, which are all widely used in previous works~\cite{lisy2015online,brown2019solving}.
-For every game, we first generate the three datasets introduced in Section \ref{sec:dataset}.
-Then we mix the random dataset and the expert dataset in different proportions to get hybrid datasets.
-Based on these hybrid datasets, we first train the behavior cloning strategies using imitation learning.
-Then we train the environment model by performing mini-batch stochastic gradient descent (SGD) iterations.
-After obtaining the environment model, we employ it in the OEF-PSRO and OEF-CFR algorithms to compute the Nash equilibrium strategy.
-Finally, we combine the BC policy and the MB policy to obtain the final policy.
-We use NashConv (exploitability) as the optimality measure.
-All the experiments are performed on a server with a 10-core 3.3GHz Intel i9-9820X CPU and an NVIDIA RTX 2080 Ti GPU.
-All results are averaged over three seeds.
-Only selected results are shown here and the rest is deferred to Appendix C.
+We use it as our experimental platform and opt for Kuhn poker, Leduc poker, Liar's Dice, and Phantom Tic-Tac-Toe, which are all widely used in previous works~\cite{lisy2015online,brown2019solving}, as experimental domains.
+To get the OEF datasets, we generate three datasets for every game as introduced in Appendix~\ref{app:dateset} and mix the random and the expert datasets in different proportions to get hybrid datasets.
+Then we conduct our experiments on these offline datasets.
+NashConv (exploitability) is adopted for measuring the strategy of how close to NEs, and (C)CE Gap Sum is used as a measurement of the closeness to (C)CEs.
+All results are averaged over three seeds, and the error bars are also reported.
+Only selected results are shown here.
+The rest experiment results, ablation study, and parameter setting can be found in Appendix~\ref{app:results}.